wxvz/IotProject25/README.md

-Sound Level Detection with Emergency Alert and Weather Fetching
+Emergency Service Detection with Weather and Traffic Awareness.

 Description

-This project detects high sound levels using an analog sound sensor, triggers an emergency alarm (LED and buzzer) if the sound exceeds a threshold for a certain period, and fetches weather data from OpenWeatherMap.
-The weather description (such as "clear sky", "cloudy", etc.) is then displayed on the serial monitor.

-Features:

-Sound detection with threshold-based triggering.
+This project detects loud levels of sound—such as from ambulance sirens or other emergency vehicles—via an analog sound sensor.
+Upon detection of a sound level exceeding a preconfigured threshold over an extended time frame, the system triggers an emergency alert via a buzzer and LED.
+In parallel, it pulls current weather data from OpenWeatherMap and can further be enhanced to encompass traffic awareness to help decide whether the detected siren can be delayed or impeded by conditions.

+Features

+Real-time sound detection triggering based on threshold.

-Emergency alert with a buzzer and LED.
+Emergency alarm system comprising buzzer and LED indicator.

-Fetching weather data from OpenWeatherMap based on a city (Sligo, IE in this case).
+Live weather fetch from OpenWeatherMap for a specified city (e.g., Sligo, IE).

+Potential traffic extension

+information: weather and traffic information inform understanding of environment in relation to emergency sounds.

-Adjustable sound threshold and delay for emergency trigger.
+Adjustment of sound threshold and trigger duration for personalization.

-Components Needed
+Parts Needed

 Arduino board (e.g., Arduino Yun)
-Sound sensor
+Analog sound sensor
 Buzzer
 LED
 Base shield
-Internet connection for weather fetching (requires bridge or Ethernet shield)
+Internet access (through Bridge or Ethernet Shield)

-Sound Sensor: Connect the analog output of the sound sensor to A0 on the Arduino.
+Sound Sensor: Analog output to A0.

-LED: Connect the positive leg (longer leg) to Pin 5 and the negative leg to ground.

-Buzzer: Connect the positive leg to Pin 4 and the negative leg to ground.
+LED: Pin 5,
+Buzzer: Pin 4,

 Code Explanation

-Main Logic
-Sound Detection: The Arduino continuously checks the sound level using an analog read from the sound sensor.
-If the sound exceeds the threshold for a set duration (2 seconds), an emergency is triggered.
+Detection of sound

+Reads analog values continuously from the sound sensor.

+If crossing the threshold is exceeded for more than 2 seconds (configurable), an emergency is activated.

+Emergency Trigger

-Emergency Response: When the threshold is crossed, the buzzer and LED are turned on to signal an emergency.
-Weather data is then fetched.
+Activates a buzzer and LED to signal the occurrence.

-Weather Fetching: The Arduino sends a request to the OpenWeatherMap API and fetches current weather data, which is then displayed on the serial monitor.
+Gets weather conditions to analyze external conditions.

+Weather Integration

+Connects to OpenWeatherMap API to retrieve live weather.

+Displays the weather description (e.g., "clear sky", "rain") via serial monitor.

+Optional Traffic Data (Extension Idea)

+Add a traffic API to determine if detected sirens correlate with congested routes.

+Beneficial in city areas where response time in case of emergencies may be affected.

+Reset Condition

-Emergency Reset: If the sound level drops below the threshold or the emergency timer is not exceeded, the alarm is cleared, and the system waits for further noise.
+When the sound falls below the threshold or fails to meet the duration, the system resets.